0xmetaschool/Learning-Projects/How does Ethereum work - A deepdive/2 🐝 How are transactions executed/The Process of Transaction Execution 😍.md

 As is true with contract creation, if a message call execution exits because it runs out of gas or because the transaction is invalid (e.g. stack overflow, invalid jump destination, or invalid instruction), none of the gas used is refunded to the original caller.
 Instead, all of the remaining unused gas is consumed, and the state is reset to the point immediately prior to balance transfer.

 Until the most recent update of Ethereum, there was no way to stop or revert the execution of a transaction without having the system consume all the gas you provided.
 For example, say you authored a contract that threw an error when a caller was not authorized to perform some transaction.

 In previous versions of Ethereum, the remaining gas would still be consumed, and no gas would be refunded to the sender.
 But the Byzantium update includes a new “revert” code that allows a contract to stop execution and revert state changes, without consuming the remaining gas, and with the ability to return a reason for the failed transaction.
 If a transaction exists due to revert, then the unused gas is returned to the sender.

-### Assignment

-#### How would you rate your understanding of the process of Transaction Execution?

-Rate on the scale of 1-5 (5 being the highest)

-**Your response is**